flipkart-incubator/hbase-orm/README.md

 import java.io.IOException;

 public class CitizenDAO extends AbstractHBDAO<String, Citizen> {
-// in above, String is the row type of Citizen
+// in above, String is the 'row type' of Citizen

   public CitizenDAO(Connection connection) throws IOException {
     super(connection); // if you need to customize your codec, you may use super(connection, codec)